-• Recent undergraduate enrollment changes from Fall 2019 to Fall 2021 show a national enrollment decline across all racial and ethnic groups.
+Recent undergraduate enrollment changes from Fall 2019 to Fall 2021 show a national enrollment decline across all racial and ethnic groups.
 Latinos experienced major enrollment dips at public two-year schools or community colleges, at which Latinos are overrepresented.
 Interestingly, there was a 1.2 percentage point increase in enrollment at nonprofit private four-year schools.

-FIGURE 4: Undergraduate Enrollment Changes by Institutional Sector (Fall 2019-Fall 2021)
+FIGURE 4: Undergraduate Enrollment Changes by Sector and Race (Fall 2019-Fall 2022)

-Source: National Student Clearinghouse Research Center, COVID-19 Stay Informed with the Latest Enrollment Information, (Washington, DC: NSC Research Center, November 2021), https://nscresearchcenter.org/stay-informed/ (accessed June 3, 2022).
+Source: National Student Clearinghouse Research Center, COVID-19 Stay Informed with the Latest Enrollment Information, (Washington, DC: NSC Research Center, November 2021), https://nscresearchcenter.org/stay-informed/ (Accessed June 3, 2022).

 • In August 2021, 17.2% of Latino adults 18 years and older who had household members planning to take postsecondary classes in Fall 2021 reported canceling their plans at a higher rate than White adults (14.5%).
 Among Hispanic adults who canceled their plans, the top reasons for changes included concerns about contracting or having contracted the virus (47%), inability to pay for classes or other educational expenses due to change in income (45%), and changes to financial aid (23%).
-On the contraction of the contraction

-Stubborn College Completion & Degree Attainment Rates Threaten Latino Wage Growth
+Stubborn College Completion and Degree Attainment Rates Threaten Latino Wage Growth